rhysco8/whats-in-store/README.md

 This project was inspired by my time working at a furniture retailer, doing stocktakes using a spreadsheet of all the products expected to be for the showroom.
 I would print the list, walk round the showroom ticking things off as I went and adding in items which weren't on the list.
 Then I'd enter the tally for each item into the spreadsheet before sending that off.

-This app is designed to help with some of that process by rendering a table of products that you can then tally off.
+This app is designed to help with some of that process by rendering a table of products that you can add to and tally.

 ## Features